jansolo/mod-handlebars/README.md

 ## Configuration

-Currently there is no configuration possible/required.
 The module will search the classpath of the module and the current working directory for templates.

+The module supports following configuration parameters:

+ - `autoUpdate`: If enabled, the Handlebars verticle will check for outdated templates in the internal shared cache.
+ Outdated templates will be automatically recompiled.
+The up-to-date check is performed by the `last-modified` date of the template in the filesystem.
+ - `replyTimeout`: The internal timeout if the render event needs to compile a template first.

 # Usage